 - The DGFS Holiday Dinner held in December for DGFS members and guests.
 There are door prizes, great food, and camaraderie to help get us through our long winters

-- DGFS donates thousands of dollars annually for community beautification grants and college scholarships.
+- DGFS donates money annually for community beautification grants and college scholarships.

 - Many DGFS members volunteer to plant the city planters, to lift and tip the roses in the rose garden, and at many other local gardening projects and cleanups.